echipaTeamUp/TeamUP/README.md

 README
 TeamUP-TeamUP is an app that helps you find a team, for sports or video games.
-For sports,you can find sport and age specific lobbies in your area.
+For sports, you can find sport and age specific lobbies in your area.
 For video games, you can find game specific lobbies.

 Built with:
 Android Studio-IDE